About the project

 In recent times, the areas around the Gunsite and the bottom of Beaumont Hill have been affected by flooding.
 This is caused by sea water coming over the wall during storms and high spring tides.

-To reduce the risk of flooding the sea wall is being raised by 30cm.
-This is being carried out in two phases:
+To reduce the risk of flooding the sea wall has been raised by 30cm.

 - Phase 1: raising the sea wall from the Gunsite slipway to Le Perquage car park